kubernetes-sigs/cluster-api/docs/book/src/tasks/automated-machine-management/healthchecking.md

 - Only Machines owned by a MachineSet or a KubeadmControlPlane can be remediated by a MachineHealthCheck (since a MachineDeployment uses a MachineSet, then this includes Machines that are part of a MachineDeployment)
 - Machines managed by a KubeadmControlPlane are remediated according to [the delete-and-recreate guidelines described in the KubeadmControlPlane proposal](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20191017-kubeadm-based-control-plane.md#remediation-using-delete-and-recreate)
+  - Following rules should be satisfied in order to start remediation of a control plane machine:
+    - One of the following apply:
+        - The cluster MUST not be initialized yet (the failure happens before KCP reaches the initialized state)
+        - The cluster MUST have at least two control plane machines, because this is the smallest cluster size that can be remediated.
+    - Previous remediation (delete and re-create) MUST have been completed.
+This rule prevents KCP to remediate more machines while the replacement for the previous machine is not yet created.
+    - The cluster MUST have no machines with a deletion timestamp.
+This rule prevents KCP taking actions while the cluster is in a transitional state.
+    - Remediation MUST preserve etcd quorum.
+This rule ensures that we will not remove a member that would result in etcd losing a majority of members and thus become unable to field new requests (note: this rule applies only to CP already initialized and with managed etcd)
 - If the Node for a Machine is removed from the cluster, a MachineHealthCheck will consider this Machine unhealthy and remediate it immediately
 - If no Node joins the cluster for a Machine after the `NodeStartupTimeout`, the Machine will be remediated
 - If a Machine fails for any reason (if the FailureReason is set), the Machine will be remediated immediately